Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 U.S. impacts

-Delta will create multiple storm hazards along the northern Gulf Coast, including storm surge inundation, damaging winds, flash flooding, and tornadoes.
+Delta will create multiple storm hazards along the northern Gulf Coast, including storm surge inundation, damaging winds, flash flooding and tornadoes.

 The Hurricane Center is forecasting a “life-threatening” surge, or storm-driven rise in water above normally dry land at coast, over a sprawling zone from the Texas-Louisiana border to the Alabama-Florida border.
 The surge will be maximized just to the east of where the center crosses the coast.